ClemenceLR/Maze_generator/README.md

 # Maze_generator
 Maze generator in c.
+This program generate a perfect maze with the given odd length and odd height.
+It also alows you to play and try to get out of this maze.

+Author : Clémence Le Roux

+#### Lanch the program :
-Launch the programm complition with make in the same directory you put the programm Enter ./maze_exe to launch the programm
+Launch the program compilation with make in the same directory you put the program Enter ./maze_exe to launch the program

-TODO :
+#### Program structure :
-- Tirage de voisins + aléatoire
-- Menu for the user :
-	- Create Maze
-	- Load Maze
-	- Play
-	- Quit
-- Add items
-- Add difficulty levels
+This program is divided into 4 folders :
+-src : the source code of the program
+-include : the libraries used by the program
+-saves : the maze saved by the program
+-documentation : the program documentation in html(functions / structures)